drawbuildplay/blog/content/blog/tech-for-your-home.md

 ## 3. Garage Opener or Smart Locks

 Our garage is our main entry/exit point for 95% of the times we leave or return home.
-Although we have homelink enabled openers in our car, there are often times we leave the home to go on walks or runs.
+Although we have HomeLink enabled openers in our car, there are often times we leave the home to go on walks or runs.
 An internet connected garage is extremely convenient for this purpose, as it will allow you to open/close the garage from your iPhone or Apple Watch using the MyQ app.
-Just purchase the MyQ Homebridge and it will convert your MyQ compatible Liftmaster/Chamberlain garage opener into a connected garage.
+Just purchase the MyQ HomeBridge and it will convert your MyQ compatible LiftMaster/Chamberlain garage opener into a connected garage.
 You can also set up notifications to your phone every time the garage is opened/closed.
 This is helpful to get alerted when a family member returns/leaves home while you are somewhere else.
 You can also close the garage from a remote location using your phone/watch if you realize you forgot to close it.
 Really cool.

-The MyQ Homebridge is also HomeKit enabled, giving you integration into Apple's Homekit.
+The MyQ HomeBridge is also HomeKit enabled, giving you integration into Apple's HomeKit.
 Integration with Google Home is also available, but unfortunately they charge a monthly subscription for Google.

 If your primary access to your home is through your front door, then rather than getting a connected garage opener, a smart lock on your door might be a better investment.
-Similar to the MyQ Homebridge, a Smart Lock will allow you to remotely lock/unlock your door, as well as send you alerts.
+Similar to the MyQ HomeBridge, a Smart Lock will allow you to remotely lock/unlock your door, as well as send you alerts.
 The Yale Smart Lock is a great choice, and also ties into the Apple HomeKit ecosystem.

 Also, read my post on [how to DIY Home Security](https://www.drawbuildplay.com/blog/diy-home-security-ideas/ "DIY Home Security Ideas") for building a great home security system, making use of smart garage openers and smart locks.